Woolverine94/biniou/README.md

 ## Updates

   * 🆕 **2024-01-19** : 🔥 ***New image module : IP-Adapter FaceID*** 🔥 : This module will allow you to extract a face from a single input image and use it as an adapter for your output image.
-You can see it as an quick'n'easy poor man's replacement for a Dreambooth or LoRA model.
+You can see it as a quick'n'easy poor man's replacement for a Dreambooth or LoRA model.

   * 🆕 **2024-01-18** : 🔥 ***New model for Chatbot module*** 🔥 : Adding model [mlabonne/NeuralBeagle14-7B](https://huggingface.co/mlabonne/NeuralBeagle14-7B) to the Chatbot module.
 This model, which is a combination of merging models and DPO fine-tuning seems to open a new path for optimizing 7B models and score an honorable 74.74 on the [Open LLM leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard).